cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 numbers that are representable.
 For example, the basic JavaScript number system treats all numbers as floating-point values, which may result in silent loss of precision in decoding integers with more than 53 significant bits.
+Another example is that, since CBOR keeps the sign bit for its integer representation in the major type, it has one bit more for signed numbers of a certain length (e.g., -2\*\*64..2\*\*64-1 for 1+8-byte integers) than the typical platform signed integer representation of the same length (-2\*\*63..2\*\*63-1 for 8-byte int64_t).
 A protocol that uses numbers should define its expectations on the handling of non-trivial numbers in decoders and receiving applications.